How my Webflow template became a custom website for a Canadian healthcare recruiter

 With thousands of Webflow templates out there, it’s easy to assume you’ll find “the perfect one” but ironically, that much choice can slow you down.
 You open one, then another, then another… and before you know it, you’re stuck comparing layouts, second-guessing, and overthinking every detail.

 Lots of options isn't always a good thing, especially if you don’t know what to look for.
-If that sounds like something you’re going through, consider reading this guide on 6 questions to ask before choosing a website template.
+If that sounds like something you’re going through, consider reading this guide on how to choose the best Webflow template for your website.
 It’ll help you narrow your focus and make a confident choice instead of getting overwhelmed.

 Most people buy a template because they plan to build the site themselves.
 That’s totally doable but it’s not always as easy as it sounds.
 You still need to understand Webflow’s Designer interface, how classes work, how to keep the layout responsive, and how not to accidentally break things.